kubernetes/kubernetes/examples/walkthrough/README.md

         image: dockerfile/nginx
 ```

 A pod definition is a declaration of a _desired state_.
-Desired state is a really important part of Kubernetes.
+Desired state is a very important concept in the Kubernetes model.
 Many things present a desired state to the system, and it is Kubernetes' responsibility to make sure that the current state matches the desired state.
 For example, when you create a Pod, you declare that you want the containers in it to be running.
-If the containers happen to not be running (program failure, ...), Kubernetes will continue to (re)create them for you until you delete the Pod.
+If the containers happen to not be running (e.g. program failure, ...), Kubernetes will continue to (re-)create them for you in order to drive them to the desired state.
+This process continues until you delete the Pod.

 See the [design document](../../DESIGN.md) for more details.

 ### Volumes

-Now that's great for a static webserver, but what about persistent storage?
-We know that the container file system only lives as long as the container does, we need more persistent storage.
+Now that's great for a static web server, but what about persistent storage?
+We know that the container file system only lives as long as the container does, so we need more persistent storage.
 To do this, you also declare a ```volume``` as part of your pod, and mount it into a container:

 ```yaml
 apiVersion: v1beta1